Potsus/Surveyor/README.md

 install the java development kit, or jdk then
     java -jar heightmap2stl.jar <path to image> <height of model> <height of base>

+## Google maps apis
+Put your google maps api keys in a file called keys.py in an array called `gmapsApiKeys`